ensisoft/detonator/BUILDING.md

 > [!TIP]
 > You'll need to have Qt5 in order to build the Editor.

+> [!IMPORTANT]
+> CMake 4x is not supported but you MUST have CMake 3.x
+> A known working CMake version is 3.31.6

 ### Build Steps:
 1. First build the engine and editor for your target platform.